-Macroinvertebrates have been used to assess river and stream health for decades and they are the longest used biological assemblage.
-Methods for sampling macroinvertebrates can vary widely as does the level to which they are identified.
-As such the level of taxonomy is a critical aspect of any macroinvertebrate based assessment method.
-MBI offers training in bioassessment using macroinvertebrates at two levels – family and lowest practical level which usually means genus or species.
-The focus of this training is on the methods and biocriteria used by Ohio EPA and as such it fulfills the training required for those who are pursuing Level 2 or 3 Qualified Data Collector (QDC) status under the Ohio Credible Data Program.
-It also includes instruction on using the QHEI thus fulfilling the QDC requirements for Level 2 or 3.
-MBI and Ohio EPA work together to provide all that is necessary to obtain QDC status under the Ohio Credible Data Program.
-MBI provides the facilities, equipment and materials, and conducts the training, while Ohio EPA conducts the testing and provides the certification.
+Macroinvertebrates have been used to assess river and stream health for decades and they are the longest-used biological assemblage.
+Methods for sampling macroinvertebrates can vary widely between states, as does the level to which they are identified.
+As such the level of taxonomy is a critical aspect of any macroinvertebrate-based assessment method.
+MBI offers training in bioassessment using macroinvertebrates at two levels – to family and the lowest practical level, which is to genus or species.
+MBI offers two Level 3 macroinvertebrate training specialties: Sample Collection and Data Analysis, and, if qualified, Sample Collection/Data Analysis/Identification.
+The focus of the Level 3 training is on the methods and biocriteria used by Ohio EPA and as such it fulfills the training required for those who are pursuing Level 3 Qualified Data Collector (QDC) status under the Ohio Credible Data Program.
+The training also includes instruction on using the QHEI thus fulfilling the QDC requirements for Level 2.

-Day 5 is the macroinvertebrate testing day.
+Day 5 is the laboratory testing day conducted at the Ohio EPA Groveport Field Facility.
 The test covers a macroinvertebrate identification of 20 specimens to family level or 25 specimens to lowest practical taxonomic level conducted exclusively by Ohio EPA, and consistent with Level 3 identification specifications.
-Trainees will be expected to report to the Ohio EPA Groveport Field Facility for this session, and Ohio EPA will conduct all testing and grading from this point forward.
-This half-day session wraps-up with instructions about post-training testing, results submission to Ohio EPA, and an overview about how and when to apply to Ohio EPA for QDC status.
+Participants will need to report to the Ohio EPA Groveport Field Facility for this session, and Ohio EPA will conduct and oversee all required testing and grading from this point forward.
+This half-day session wraps up with instructions about post-training testing, results submission to Ohio EPA, and an overview about how and when to apply to Ohio EPA for Level 3 QDC status.